RWS/studio-api-docs/apiconcepts/verification/create_a_custom_message_control.md

 ```
 ***

-After creating the custom or extended data object, this needs to be passed to the message reporter.
-Only some message reporters can handle custom or extended data and these extended message reporters implement the [IBilingualContentMessageReporterWithExtendedData](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.BilingualApi.IBilingualContentMessageReporterWithExtendedData.yml) interface and contains just one `ReportMessage` method that includes the extended data as an argument.
-So the message reporter needs to be cast to an extended message reporter before it can be used to pass the extended data.
+After creating the custom or extended data object, pass it to the message reporter.
+Only some message reporters can handle custom or extended data.
+These extended message reporters implement the [IBilingualContentMessageReporterWithExtendedData](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.BilingualApi.IBilingualContentMessageReporterWithExtendedData.yml) interface and contain a `ReportMessage` method that includes extended data as an argument.
+Therefore, the message reporter must be cast to an extended message reporter before it can pass extended data.

 In `IdenticalVerifierMain.CheckParagraphUnit`, replace the call to `MessageReporter.ReportMessage` with the following: